Antarctica Travel Accessories

 Like the above mentioned binoculars, the more you pay the better image quality your going to get – Although this is also dependent upon lens quality.

 A good quality DSLR is probably the way to go if your serious about your photography.
+However, in recent years, mirrorless cameras are becoming ever more popular.

 A full frame sensor essentially means you’ll be getting a wider exposure and a cropped sensor acts like magnification as it crops the view you’re looking at.